youtype/mypy_boto3_builder/README.md

 # do not forget to install mypy or pyright
 ```

 Whoa!
-All `aioboto3` methods and attributes are now type-annotated and even code completion works.
+All `aioboto3` methods and attributes are now type annotated and even code completion works.

 ## How to build type annotations